Mike Slinn

 Proof That Blocks Are Lazily Evaluated

-Below is a simple example that demonstrates Ruby blocks are lazily evaluated.
+Below is a simple example that demonstrates how Ruby blocks are lazily evaluated.
 Output from the block passed to the test method results each time the block is evaluated.
 As you can see, it is never evaluated.
 This is because blocks in Ruby are only evaluated when invoked, they are somewhat similar to call by reference, and are definitely not call by value.

 Shell